The third of the God's Not Dead series, released in March 2018.

 - Hollywood Atheist: Adam lost his faith when his mother was mistreated by their church after divorcing her husband over his abuse.
 Pearce also apparently was rejected after he started asking difficult questions of Christianity, thus losing his faith entirely.
 This film, however, is far more sympathetic than the previous ones regarding them.

 - Hollywood Law: The film acknowledges that there's no basis for subpoenaing sermons, as Dave is quickly released after the order's ruled unconstitutional.
 However, it's never explained just why they were subpoenaed in the first place-you need a reason for this.
-Further, although eminent domain can be used on a church, there is no way they could obtain a demolition order on the property before it was actually confiscated.
+Further, although eminent domain can be used on a church, there is no way they could legally obtain a demolition order on the property before it was actually confiscated.
 If this had gone through, the university would have had huge liability.
 There's no evidence for Adam's arrest either-anonymous accusations or mere suspicion won't cut it.
 Without that to begin with, even a later confession wouldn't be admissible.
+Assuming they had evidence though, it wouldn't be under Dave's control whether the charges got dropped-that is a decision for the prosecutor.
+Given that a man died, it's also very unlikely they would if a case existed (Adam could be facing Felony Murder, or at least manslaughter).

 - Internal Deconstruction: The film deconstructs many of the themes associated with the God's Not Dead movies.